phpbbireland/AiGF/README.md

 I built a forum using Claude and the prompts below.
 Out of the box it worked (required one minor non-critical fix).
-I have built a few simple projects with Ai but this was perhaps the smoothest one yet.
+I have built a few simple projects with Ai but this was perhaps the smoothest one yet, requiring no input from me.

 ![Example Image](https://github.com/phpbbireland/AiGF/blob/main/images/forumbyClaude1.jpg)